agritsik/awesome-books/Java_Concurrency_in_Practice.md

     - Tasks that exploit thread confinement.
     - Responsetime-sensitive tasks
     - Tasks that use ThreadLocal.
-- Whenever you submit to an Executor tasks that are not independent, be aware of the possibility of thread __starvation deadlock__
+- :warning: Whenever you submit to an Executor tasks that are not independent, be aware of the possibility of thread __starvation deadlock__

 ### 8.2 Sizing thread pools